Ballpits/checkem-applications/readme.md

-checkem is a todo app with clean UI
+Checkem is a todo app with clean UI